Home » Frequently Asked Questions About Brain and Spinal Injuries

 There are three different types, called categories, of locked in syndrome.
 When doctors diagnose someone with the condition, the medical professional will evaluate their abilities and impairments to determine which...

-More: Are There Different Types Of Locked In Syndrome? »
+More: Are There Different Types and Levels of Locked-In Syndrome? »

 A traumatic brain injury, stroke, or hemorrhage that affects the brain stem can lead to locked in syndrome while similar injuries to other parts of the brain can instead cause...